p4lang/p4c/README.md

 Sample command lines:

-Compile P4_16 or P4_14 source code, creating a directory you name after the `-o` option.
-If your program successfully compiles, the directory will contain three files:
+Compile P4_16 or P4_14 source code.
+If your program successfully compiles, the command will create files with the same base name as the P4 program you supplied, and the following suffixes instead of the `.p4`:

 + a file with suffix `.p4i`, which is the output from running the preprocessor on your P4 program.